 Heart notes: how floral essential oils nurture emotions, skin & more

 Floral essential oils are distilled from flowers.
-That explains why many have rich, gorgeous flowery scents—like lavender!
-But some floral essential oils smell more herbal, such as thyme ct thymol.
+That explains why many have rich, gorgeous flowery scents—like lavender essential oil!
+But some floral essential oils smell more herbal, such as thyme ct thymol essential oil.

-Either way, they tend to have long-lasting “bouquets,” or aromas that stay strong even after they’re added to a blend.
+Either way, they tend to have long-lasting “bouquets,” or aromas that stay strong even after they’re added to an essential oil blend.

 In this post, you’ll learn what floral essential oils are used for, including how they inspire emotional wellbeing, why they’re so soothing in skin care recipes, and why they’re known as “heart notes.”

 You’ll also discover why some floral essential oils are so precious (and expensive), and what you can do to blend affordably.

 What can you use floral essential oils for?

 Popular floral essential oils accomplish this in different ways.